gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-10-04-openscad-to-sprite-sheet.md

 3. process channels to recolour and dither as required
 4. recombine processed channels into new sprite sheet image

+You can read about that in a [previous blog post](https://blog.gingerbeardman.com/2021/06/05/channelling-rgb-into-1bit/).

 ## Benchmarks

 A full build of 36 cars is as follows: